Total Drama Action: Characters

 The main Total Drama Action cast consists of host Chris McLean, assistant Chef Hatchet, and the contestants that make up the castmates.
-The remaining contestants from Total Drama Island also appear in the show but serving in lesser capacities as commentators on The Aftermath.
+The remaining contestants from Total Drama Island also appear on the show, but serve in lesser capacities as commentators on The Aftermath.
+The contestants were Trent, Lindsay, Gwen, Owen, DJ, Beth, Geoff, Leshawna, Izzy, Heather, Bridgette, Justin, Harold, Duncan and eventually Courtney.